 Here are some of the ways giving back can boost your bottom line in the long run.

-Boost your brand reputation: More people know you and as a result talk about your spa or massage practice to others (word of mouth marketing) and through social media.
+Boost your brand reputation: More people know you and, as a result, talk about your spa or massage practice to others (word of mouth marketing) and through social media.
 Consumers looking for professional massage therapy or skin care services will be more positively disposed to yours.

-Gain community good will: Giving back to the community is an excellent way to build good will.
-Your customers value your contribution and you gain respect among community leaders who may help promote your company to other local organizations.
+Gain community goodwill: Giving back to the community is an excellent way to build goodwill.
+Your customers value your contribution, and you gain respect among community leaders who may help promote your company to other local organizations.

 Attract new employees: Today’s millennials are particularly drawn to socially responsible companies.
 By contributing to the community, your spa or massage therapy practice will stand out as a place to seek employment.

 Build team spirit among employees: Involvement in a local charity can boost employee morale.
-Working together on a charitable event sponsored by your spa or massage practice also helps to build bonds among employees.
+Working together on a charitable event sponsored by your spa or massage practice also helps build bonds among employees.

 Choose the right charitable partner

-Establish criteria: Your criteria can vary from size of organization to location.
+Establish criteria: Your criteria can vary from the size of the organization to location.
 Work with your team to decide what qualities and characteristics make the right fit.
 Once you have your criteria, begin a search of potential candidates.
 You may already have a few in mind or some who have contacted you.
 Create a target list.